doutv/MIPS-Assembler-Simulator/report.md

 }
 ```
 ## Process data segment in `Assembler`
-Data segment is interpret to machine code in `Assembler` since `Simulator` should only perform simulation but not assembling.
+Data segment is interpreted to machine code in `Assembler` since `Simulator` should only perform simulation but not assembling.
 ## Hash table mapping machine code to function pointer
 Hash table `unordered_map<string, function<void(const string &)>>` can replace numerous conditional statements (`if` `else if`).
-In its generating function `gen_opcode_to_func` , `std::bind` should be used to locate the function pointer of current `Simulator` instance. e.g.
+In its generating function `gen_opcode_to_func` , `std::bind` should be used to locate the function pointer of the current `Simulator` instance. e.g.

 ```cpp
 // in void Simulator::gen_opcode_to_func(unordered_map<string, function<void(const string &)>> &m)
 m.emplace("000100", bind(&Simulator::instr_beq, this, placeholders::_1));